HALLER STOVES

 Mint condition single burner, pre-WW I, single wick

-Post war East German variations, single, double wick
+Post war East German variations, single, double wick.
+Can be found labeled "Beccon Origineel"

 Pre-WW II variation, single wick (see photos below)